-How to Fix “The User Profile Service failed the logon” Error?
+How to Fix User Profile Cannot Be Loaded Error?

-Before attempting the solutions below, we recommend restarting your computer.
-If the issue persists, proceed with the following methods:
+Before trying the solutions below, we recommend restarting your computer.

-Boot Windows in Safe Mode
+Important Step: Boot Windows in Safe Mode

 1. On the sign-in screen, click the power button in the bottom right corner.

-2. Hold the Shift key and click Restart.
+2. Hold Shift and click Restart.

-3. On the Options screen, click Troubleshoot > Advanced Options > Startup Settings
+3. On the Options screen, click Troubleshoot > Advanced Options > Startup Settings.

 Navigating to Troubleshoot